Salary and Career Info

 |Full-time Graduate Study||0%|

-The robotics and manufacturing engineering technology major is accredited by the Engineering Technology Accreditation Commission of ABET.
+The BS in robotics and manufacturing engineering technology major is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.
+Visit the college's accreditation page for information on enrollment and graduation data, program educational objectives, and student outcomes.

 Students in the robotics and manufacturing engineering technology program are required to complete four co-op blocks.
 This typically includes one spring, one fall, and two summer blocks.
 You'll alternate periods of full-time study with full-time paid work experience in your career field.
 In some circumstances, other forms of experiential education (e.g., study abroad, research, military service) may be used to fulfill part of the co-op requirement.
 Each student is assigned a co-op advisor to assist in identifying and applying to co-op opportunities.